Taliban - EP 1

 Duration: 17-Jun-2011 to Present

 On 17 June 2011, the Al-Qaida and associates sanctions regime was divided into two inter-related committees, one focused on Al-Qaida (UNSCR 1989) – which was added as Episode 4 to the original Al-Qaida and associates case – and the other focused on the Taliban (UNSCR 1988).
 Resolution 1988 created a new Afghanistan Sanctions Committee targeting the Taliban as a threat to peace, stability and security of Afghanistan.
 The original AQ Monitoring Team provides support and recommendations for both the Taliban committee as well as the 1267 Committee.
-However, individuals designated under the Taliban Committee do not have recourse to the Ombudsperson, only to the Focal Point, as in the case of other sanctions committees.
+However, individuals designated under the Taliban Committee do not have recourse to the Ombudsperson, only to the Focal Point Mechanism, as in the case of other sanctions committees.

 While the 2001 NATO and Afghan military action had some success in containing the Taliban insurgency, territorial gains were reversible, and led to renewed Council consensus that the Afghan-led reconciliation process should remain the primary objective.
 However, talks with the Taliban remained sporadic and attacks continued; the November 2012 Karzai 5-step Peace Process Roadmap to 2015 was intended to encourage resumption of talks through the release of prisoners and selective removal from sanctions lists.